nichtich/RDF-JAOS/README.md

-**RDF::JAOS** is a little web application, created with Perl Plack to serve RDF ontologies.
-It's work in progress.
+**RDF::JAOS** is a little web application, created with Perl Plack to serve and document RDF ontologies.
+Have a look at `lib/RDF/JAOS.pm` for details.